KyleAMathews/blog/src/pages/2023-12-13---build-notes-ai-powered-youtube-summarizer/index.md

 As these are all functions, you could reuse common shapes across routes e.g. user and org data.
 You can also flexibly say what “done” is—e.g. for some routes, somewhat stale data is fine, so don’t wait on loading for the freshest data to be loaded from the server.

 One big current caveat to all this is that ElectricSQL is still working on shipping Shapes as of December 2023.
-So currently Samurize syjncs all video data to each client as you can't yet say "only sync videos that I'm looking at".
+So currently Samurize syncs all video data to each client as you can't yet say "only sync videos that I'm looking at".
 Once that arrives, Samurize will be able to lazily sync data as needed making this approach suitable for however many videos people summarize.

 ### Pre-running queries